Details About CAHSEE In California

 All about CAHSEE in California

 CAHSEE is a mandatory test for all public high school students in the state of California.
-This is an article that describes three important aspects of the California CAHSEE test - when to take the CAHSEE test, where to take it, and whom to approach for prep help.
+This is an article that describes three important aspects of taking the California CAHSEE test - when to take the CAHSEE test, where to take it, and whom to approach for prep help.

 Where to Take the California High School Exit Examination?